Monocoque: Two-wheeled vehicles

 A monocoque framed scooter was produced by Yamaha from 1960–1962.
 Model MF-1 was powered by a 50 cc engine with a three-speed transmission and a fuel tank incorporated into the frame.

 A monocoque-framed motorcycle was developed by Spanish manufacturer Ossa for the 1967 Grand Prix motorcycle racing season.
 Although the single-cylinder Ossa had 20 hp less than its rivals, it was 45 lb lighter and its monocoque frame was much stiffer than conventional motorcycle frames, giving it superior agility on the racetrack.
 Ossa won four Grands Prix races with the monocoque bike before their rider died after a crash during the 250 cc event at the 1970 Isle of Man TT, causing the Ossa factory to withdraw from Grand Prix competition.

 Notable designers such as Eric Offenstadt and Dan Hanebrink created unique monocoque designs for racing in the early 1970s.
 The F750 event at the 1973 Isle of Man TT races was won by Peter Williams on the monocoque-framed John Player Special that he helped to design based on Norton Commando.
 Honda also experimented with the NR500, a monocoque Grand Prix racing motorcycle in 1979.
 The bike had other innovative features, including an engine with oval shaped cylinders, and eventually succumbed to the problems associated with attempting to develop too many new technologies at once.
 In 1987 John Britten developed the Aero-D One, featuring a composite monocoque chassis that weighed only 12 kg.

 An aluminium monocoque frame was used for the first time on a mass-produced motorcycle from 2000 on Kawasaki's ZX-12R, their flagship production sportbike aimed at being the fastest production motorcycle.
 It was described by Cycle World in 2000 as a "monocoque backbone ... a single large diameter beam" and "Fabricated from a combination of castings and sheet-metal stampings".

 Single-piece carbon fiber bicycle frames are sometimes described as monocoques; however as most use components to form a frame structure (even if molded in a single piece), these are frames not monocoques, and the pedal-cycle industry continues to refer to them as framesets.

 Bike

 The Lotus Type 108, a monocoque carbon-fiber superbike, gained fame when Chris Boardman won the individual pursuit gold medal at the 1992 Barcelona Olympics.
 Its design was so innovative that it was subsequently restricted by new regulations.

-Railroads
+Locomotives

-The P40DC, P42DC and P32ACDM all utilize a monocoque shell.
+The GE P40DC, P42DC and P32ACDM all utilize a monocoque shell.

+Water vessels

+Most glassfibre boats are of monocoque construction.
+They may have strengthening bulkheads, but their construction is based on load-bearing shell.
+Glassfibre composite is extremely suitable for monocoque construction, since it is easy to form, easy to manufacture in molds, and relatively easy to repair if damaged.

+Grumman began manufacturing aluminium canoes after the WW2 on monocoque construction.
+Their construction method was similar as that of the aeroplane drop tanks.